 Applicants will be accepted to the program based on classroom space and clinical availability.
 If all application materials are received, acceptance is based on a first-come, first-served basis.
-Priority is given to previous TCAT Shelbyville students seeking re-enrollment.
+Priority is given to previous Tennessee College of Applied Technology - Shelbyville students seeking re-enrollment.

-After notification of conditional acceptance to the program, the following items required by clinical sites must be completed and submitted prior to enrollment:
+After notification of acceptance to the program, the following items required by clinical sites mustbe completed and submitted prior to enrollment:

-- Satisfactory drug screen within the previous six months, - Satisfactory criminal background screening within the previous six months, - Proof of current CPR certification, and - Up-to-date physical/immunizations.
+- Satisfactory drug screen

+- Satisfactory criminal background screening within the previous six months,

+- Proof of current CPR certification, and

+- Up-to-date physical/immunizations.